 How to Quickly Validate Your Spreadsheet

 88% of spreadsheets contain hidden issues.
 These issues can be a serious risk to the outcome of your spreadsheet.
-At the time this video was made, PerfectXL checked for 29 different types of risks, now we check for more than 70, making it possible to secure and validate your spreadsheet on 29 types of risk, without having to check every cell manually.
+At the time this video was made, PerfectXL checked for 29 different types of risks, now we check for more than 70, making it possible to secure and validate your spreadsheet without having to check every cell manually.

 Case: preclude abnormalities before passing the spreadsheet to a client

 A colleague hands you a spreadsheet that you are to pass on to a client.
 Before you do, you want to do a quick scan and validate your spreadsheet to make sure there are no abnormalities in it.

 A spreadsheet can be easily validated in PerfectXL.
 We upload the spreadsheet, and, after analysis take a quick glance at the visualization.
 The visualization shows how the worksheets in our spreadsheet are interconnected.
 Orange indicates an external source: a worksheet in another spreadsheet.
 A light-coloured sheet means that it is hidden in Excel.
 In this instance, it might strike us as odd that mostly conclusive sheets, with no outbound arrows, are the ones that tend to be hidden.
 Were these temporarily hidden?
 Shouldn’t they be made visible before sending the spreadsheet to the client?

 Risks Detected During the Spreadsheet Analysis

 Another quick validation check that we can do is to have a look on the Risks & Suggestions page.
 Presented is a list of all risks as detected during PerfectXL’s analysis of the spreadsheet.
 This one catches our eye in particular: an unexpected range.